fpjentzsch/reconos.github.io/documentation/api_hw/index.md

 ### memif&#95;read
 #### Description
 Reads several words from the main memory into the local ram.
-Be aware, that the address must be word aligned and you can only write entire words.
+Be aware, that the address must be word aligned and you can only read entire words.

 #### Parameters